gautham-hub001/Java/Readme.md

 final method - prevent method overriding final class - prevent inheritance

+As we all know that a final variable cannot be re-assign.
+But in the case of a reference final variable, the internal state of the object pointed by that reference variable can be changed.
+Note that this is not re-assigning. \
+This property of final is called non-transitivity eg. final StringBuilder sb = new StringBuilder("Geeks");
+System.out.println(sb); // Geeks
+sb.append("ForGeeks");
+System.out.println(sb); // GeeksForGeeks

 Arrays
 int[] arr = {1,2,3,4};
 int[] arr = new int[5];